Agentic Coding Data Dump

 Epic

 The initial prompt.
 Voice record, transcribe, or write down a specification of what you want to achieve.
 Avoid ambiguity.
 This step is your highest leverage point, so put in the effort.
-Tools like wisperflow are nice but for a while I was just voice recording on Whatsapp and transcribing the .ogg files to text.
+Ask for push-back on decisions.
+Tools like Wispr Flow are nice, but for a while I was just voice recording on WhatsApp and transcribing the .ogg files to text.

 Research

 Send a coding agent to explore and research the current codebase and relevant documentation.
 Review and validate the output.
-Research should represent the state of the current codebase and not implementation suggestions.
-Be wary of this, a strategy to avoid this is generating a list of research questions based on the initial epic.md and then sending the agent off to research without any context of "why" it is researching.
+Research should represent the state of the current codebase, not implementation suggestions.
+To avoid the latter, generate a list of research questions based on the initial epic.md and send the agent off to research without any context of "why" it is researching.

 Plan

 The implementation plan is generated by combining research_output.md and epic.md.
-Review and refine the implementation plan so it aligns with your mental model of how the system should work and evolve.
+Review and refine it so it aligns with your mental model of how the system should work and evolve.
 Unused features create unnecessary complexity.
-Remember YAGNI while ensuring the system stays extendable.
+Remember YAGNI while ensuring the system stays extendable, and again, ask for push-back on decisions!

 Notes before the implementation step

-Non Deterministic coding agents thrive with determinism.
+Non-deterministic coding agents thrive with determinism.
 You can accidentally steer a model in the wrong direction.
 You cannot accidentally steer a type checker.
 Ask claude "is this code good?" and it says something entirely different every time.
 Same model, same code.
-Type checkers, unit tests, linters, give the model deterministic feedback.
+Type checkers, unit tests, and linters give the model deterministic feedback.

-Time spent on building the tooling infrastructure compounds as a codebase grows, worth investing in some time to setup.
+Time spent building tooling infrastructure compounds as a codebase grows, so it's worth investing some time to set up.
+Sharpen the axe.

 Implement

-Once plan is prepared and reviewed, send off the coding agent and wait for this asynchronous task to complete.
+Once the plan is prepared and reviewed, send off the coding agent and wait for this asynchronous task to complete.
 To avoid permissions fatigue, run the agent in a sandboxed environment where you can let it skip permissions.
-If not possible, configure a solid set of permissions & purchase a giant enter button from China like I did.
+If that's not possible, configure a solid set of permissions and purchase a giant enter button from China like I did.

 Tips on Iterating on the Spec

-Specs are contracts, When iterating over the markdown outputs I leave XML annotations before feeding them back to the LLM to revise.
-I also recommend git stage the previous draft to diff review it after changes to confirm that you haven't lost critical spec information.
+Specs are contracts.
+When iterating over the markdown outputs, I leave XML annotations before feeding them back to the LLM to revise.
+I also recommend git stage-ing the previous draft so you can diff-review it after changes to confirm you haven't lost critical spec information.

 # Annotation example